 What is gingerbread?

 Gingerbread is a Christmas dessert made up of a few key ingredients giving it its namesake flavor – molasses, cinnamon, ginger, nutmeg, and clove.
+You can refer to my gingerbread cake for a traditional recipe.

 I don’t consume anything gingerbread until Black Friday, then it’s #gingerbreadallthethings until December 31.
 I even drink gingerbread lattes to go with my gingerbread pie.